+Tomeka M. Winborne is a writer/director that passionately loves to create stories that will invoke conversations.
 “My mission as an African American female filmmaker is to bring stories to the screen that embody the experiences and voices of people of color that are devoid in television and film,” says Tomeka.
-Throughout the past eight years Tomeka studied various aspects of filmmaking.
-She took in everything she could about writing, directing and producing movies, and even had the opportunity to gain a wealth of knowledge from a host of A-list writers, producers and directors.

-In 2014, Winborne developed Lavender Reel Media Group, LLC /Lavender Reel Publishing, a production and media services company, producing commercials, documentaries and other film projects of commercial clients as well as her own.
-That same year, Tomeka was commissioned to co-produce a documentary entitled, “IN PLAIN SIGHT: HUMAN TRAFFICKING” for Cox Creative which aired on Cox 11 and its affiliate stations in 2016.
-She also served as a field reporter for Cox Communications.
+In 2014, Winborne developed LAVENDER REEL MEDIA GROUP, a production and media services company producing commercials, documentaries and other film projects.
+Tomeka was commissioned to co-produce a documentary entitled, “IN PLAIN SIGHT: HUMAN TRAFFICKING,” for Cox Creative which aired on Cox Channel 11 and its affiliate stations.
+She has also served as a field reporter for Cox Communications.

 Tomeka is thankful for the ability to combine her creative passion with her entrepreneurial spirit and believes wholeheartedly that her gifts make room for her.

 Tomeka is a native of Portsmouth, VA, currently residing in Atlanta, GA.